Agency for Healthcare Research and Quality (AHRQ) (U.S. DHHS)

 Contains transcripts from the 1st year of a 5-year project of research based interviews of Kaiser Permanente's "medicine and medical research, medical care delivery, and the politics, business, and economy of medicine in the United States since 1970."
 Interviews of Kaiser Permanente's founding generation are available also from the Bancroft Library.

 Medicare Health and Prescription Drug Plans (Kaiser Family Foundation)

 Milliman USA publications

-Milliman USA, a firm of actuaries and consultants, has publications "that address healthcare reform and discuss economic, regulatory and competitive forces reshaping the insurance, employee benefits and healthcare industries."
+Milliman USA is a firm of actuaries and consultants.
+Publications address healthcare reform and discuss economic, regulatory and competitive forces reshaping the insurance, employee benefits and healthcare industries.

 National Guideline Clearinghouse